KagitaMeenakshi/DSA-String-Matching-Algorithms-Project/README.md

 # 📦 String Compression using Pattern Matching

 This project explores and implements efficient **string matching algorithms** to perform **lossless data compression**.
-It is a part of my Data Structures & Algorithms (DSA) work aimed at optimizing storage and search operations using classic algorithmic techniques.
+It is a part of my Data Structures & Algorithms (DSA) Lab work aimed at optimizing storage and search operations using classic algorithmic techniques.

 ---